annotation/text-fabric/tf/docs/about/usefunc.md

 *app-path*`:`*app-checkout-specifier*
 The normal case is where *app-path* has the form `org/repo` pointing to a repository that holds the corpus, both app and data.
 If we find an app under *app-path*, it will have information about where the data is, so the *data-path* is known.
-The *data-checkout-specifier* is passed as an optional
+The *data-checkout-specifier* is passed as an optional argument:
-argument:
 `checkout=`*data-checkout-specifier*.

-So far we have described how to use a TF corpus which has an `app` inside in the standard location, i.e. as org/repo/`app` .
+So far we have described how to use a TF corpus which has an `app` inside in the standard location, i.e. as org/repo/`app`, and also the data is in the standard location, i.e. org/repo/`tf`.

+If the app resides in the standard location, but the data is somewhere else in the repository, you may pass `relative="path/to/data` to customise the location of the data.

+You can use this is you have one `app` and multiple corpora in one repo, all using the same `app`.

-But app and data may also reside in arbitrary places, and for that there is additional syntax in the first argument:
+For the case where both app and data reside in arbitrary places, there is additional syntax in the first argument:

 *   `app:full/path/to/tf/app`